 Support for family and friends

-As well as the patient, illness affects everyone close to that person.
-Through our hospice Wellbeing services, we're there for family and friends too.
+As well as the person diagnosed, illness affects everyone close to that person.
+Through our hospice Wellbeing services, we're there for carers and families too.

 Meeting and talking to others in a similar situation to you can be comforting when dealing with loss and grief.
 Our hospice bereavement support group, Seasons, provides a safe and confidential space to share and discuss feelings and practical issues, or to simply enjoy a cuppa and a chat to take your mind off things.
 Many of the people who have attended our support group have found it very beneficial and developed new friendships.
 For those who prefer to get out and about, we offer a bi-monthly ‘walk and talk’ bereavement support group, Footsteps, in Sheffield Park Gardens.